lightelligence-io/styles/src/components/Notification/Notification.md

 ## Description

-The *Notification* is used to show a message on the bottom of the screen which can be displayed to the user.
-It occupies the `olt-Notification*` class names.
+The *Notification* is used to show a message on the bottom of the screen.
+It occupies the `olt-Notifications` and `olt-Notification*` class names, with `olt-Notifications` being the conatiner element holding the stack of notifications.

+On larger screens notifications are placed on the bottom right, on small devices only the header is displayed bottom-centered with full width.
+Notifications can stack up if they are not closed manually within a very short time.
+A notification that is not closed manually fades out automatically after a short time.

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">